soxjke/Redux-ReactiveSwift/README.md

 ```

-Due to functional reactive spirit of solution you're limited only by your fantasy and Mr.Lattner's improvements to Swift language.
+Due to functional reactive spirit of solution you're limited only by your fantasy and Mr.Lattner's "enhancements" to Swift language.
 Some more cases of `Store` usage can be found in tests spec:

 https://github.com/soxjke/Redux-ReactiveSwift/blob/master/Redux-ReactiveSwift/Tests/StoreSpec.swift